FRRouting/frr/doc/user/ospfd.rst

 Segment Routing
 ===============

-This is an EXPERIMENTAL support of Segment Routing as per draft `draft-ietf-ospf-segment-routing-extensions-24.txt` for MPLS dataplane.
+This is an EXPERIMENTAL support of Segment Routing as per `RFC 8665` for MPLS dataplane.

 .. index:: [no] segment-routing on
 .. clicmd:: [no] segment-routing on